 Last remaining rice will be 70% cooked and this can be laid on the surface of the previous layer of rice.

-Sprinkle remaining biryani masala powder and handful of brown onions over the rice, drizzle ghee and saffron all over and bury 2 slit green chillies in the rice.
+Sprinkle remaining biryani masala powder and handful of brown onions over the rice, drizzle ghee and saffron all over.

 Line the inside groove of the cover lid with an even strip of chapati batter, close the lid on the vessel and press firmly all around to seal the lid.